 History of the Firefighter Competency Testing Process

-BL Associates has been providing firefighter competency screening services to Canadian municipalities since 1984.
-In 1998, BL Associates became a partner in A. W. Fraser & Associates and continued to provide the service under that partnership’s banner.
-A. W. Fraser & Associates was dissolved after its assets were sold to L. Stefan & Associates Inc. in 2012 – which, then, changed its name to Stefan, Fraser & Associates Inc. Under the terms of that sale, BL Associates continued to provide the service through the newly named company.
-On June 1, 2016, BL Associates severed those ties, returned to doing business under its own name, and continues to offer firefighter-competency screening services to departments across North America.
+BL Associates Corporate Psychologists Inc. has been providing firefighter competency screening services to Canadian municipalities since 1984.
+In 1998, the company became a partner in A. W. Fraser & Associates and continued to provide the service under that partnership’s banner.
+A. W. Fraser & Associates was dissolved after its assets were sold to L. Stefan & Associates Inc. in 2012 – which, then, changed its name to Stefan, Fraser & Associates Inc. Under the terms of that sale, the company continued to provide the service through the newly named company.
+On June 1, 2016, BL Associates Corporate Psychologists Inc. severed those ties, returned to doing business under its own name, and continues to offer firefighter-competency screening services to departments across North America.

 All materials that candidates need are provided at the time of testing.